CURATED BY THE REMIX

 Bonnie Collura is known for her multi-dimensional, multi-media sculptures that freeze a collage of references mid-(de)materialization.
 This exhibition focuses on her most recent textile work that repurposes fabric from prior experimentation to create On Target, an intricate, large-scale quilt draped over a dress form.
-In her video, Spillover, abstraction and figuration merge.

 Alex Ebstein’s recent practice concentrates on the painting and collaging of yoga mats.
 While her relationship to yoga is fraught with personal struggle, the material is ripe with bodily associations that run the gamut from health and peace to shame and impossible ideals.
 Playing with the palette and stereotypes of fitness culture, Ebstein is able to discuss imperfection and impermanence.